What happens if you do not pay Council Tax

 Court summons

-If you cannot pay the full balance, plus the £75.50, before the hearing date, you can email revs@enfield.gov.uk to agree a payment plan.
-Make sure the subject of your email includes your Council Tax number inside angled brackets, for example <12345678>.
-However, you will also need to pay an additional fee of £27 to cover the liability order costs incurred by the council.
+If you cannot pay in full plus the £90.50 before the hearing date, you can email revs@enfield.gov.uk to agree a payment plan.
+Make sure you include your Council Tax number in the subject line inside angled brackets, for example <12345678>.
+You will also need to pay an extra £32.40 for the liability order costs incurred by the council.

-If you own or rent the property with somebody else and they are named on the Council Tax bill, they will also receive a court summons.
+If you own or rent the property with someone else and both of your names are on the bill, they will also receive a court summons.
 You only need to pay one ‘total due’ amount.
 You do not both need to pay.

 Court hearing

-You do not have to attend the court hearing, unless you have a legal defence against the issue of a liability order or wish to make representations regarding the costs sought.
+You do not have to attend the court hearing unless you have a legal defence against the liability order or you want to challenge the costs.

 Liability order notice

-The relevant enforcement agent will contact you to discuss payment arrangements.
-Please be aware that once sent to the enforcement agents, additional costs will be added to your debt.
-These are as follows:
+The enforcement agent will contact you to discuss payment.
+Once your case is with an enforcement agent, extra fees will be added to your debt.
+These are:

-Stage of process Fixed fee What you'll pay for debts over £1,500 (%)
+Stage of process Fixed fee Extra for debts over £1,900

-Contacting you about your debt (called 'compliance') £75 None
+Compliance – contacting you about your debt £79 None

-The enforcement agents working with Enfield Council are Newlyn PLC, Marston and CDER Group.
-If you have already received a letter from an enforcement agent, then you must contact them directly and not the council:
+If you have already received a letter from an enforcement agent, you must contact them directly – not the council.

 Council news directly to you